A Travelers Guide to Kochi Japan

-Kochi is the latest place I’ve visited on my world ventures.
+Kochi is the latest place I’ve visited on my adventures in Japan.

-After spending a few days in the area I felt equal measures of awe and heartbreak.
+After spending a few days in the area I felt equal measures of awe and heartbreak at the thought of leaving.

 The wonderment was discovering a fascinating new part of the world, a place that appealed to my sense of adventure just as much as its food appealed to my taste buds.